MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/notification/notification-message-method.md

 ## Remarks
-The MESSAGE method defines the notification.
-You use the [SEND Method (Notification)](../../methods-auto/notification/notification-send-method.md) to send the notification to the client, where it will be displayed.
+The Message method defines the notification.
+You use the [Send Method (Notification)](../../methods-auto/notification/notification-send-method.md) to send the notification to the client, where it will be displayed.

 For more information and a detailed example, see [Notifications](../../devenv-notifications-developing.md).

 ##  Example
 The following code creates a notification and sends it in the local scope.
 ```
-MyNotification.MESSAGE := 'This is a notification';
+MyNotification.Message := 'This is a notification';
-MyNotification.SCOPE := NOTIFICATIONSCOPE::LocalScope;
+MyNotification.Scope := NotificationScope::LocalScope;
-MyNotification.SEND;
+MyNotification.Send;
 ```

 ## See Also